 Also, thanks to the condensed design of many two-story homes, there is less plumbing, which minimizes the temperature loss of heated water.
 Also, the adjacency of walls and rooms helps to further reduce conduction, which is when heat moves through structural components.

 Before you get too excited with the idea that your multi-story home may be more efficient than the single-story home next door, you also need to consider the following:

 Sun exposure due to the number and orientation of windows, architecture, bushes, and trees contributes to interior climate control.

 A two-story home with open, high ceiling floor plans will increase temperature transfer, making it more challenging to cook the top and to heat the bottom floors of the house.

 Corners will minimize circulation and if there are a lot of angles and interesting architectural features rather than a simple box design, it is more challenging to control interior temperatures.

 Put simply, there are several structural factors that may impact how energy efficient your home is, which have overshadowed just the simple concept of if a single or multi-store design is more energy efficient.
-In Kansas City, there are certain environmental factors to consider, as well, including the type of insulation in the home, the HVAC components and their condition, the number of lighting fixtures that produce heat, construction and roofing materials, and more.
+In Kansas City, there are certain environmental factors to consider, as well, including the type of insulation in the home, the HVAC components and their condition, the number of lighting fixtures that produce heat, Kansas City roofing and construction materials, and more.